udx/worker-php/README.md

-# UDX Worker PHP Repository
+# UDX Worker PHP

-A flexible Docker image for running PHP applications.It includes NGINX and PHP-FPM, providing a ready-to-use environment to deploy and serve your PHP projects.
+A versatile Docker image for running PHP applications with NGINX and PHP-FPM, providing a ready-to-use environment to deploy and serve your PHP projects.

 ## Development